 Israel Shall Be Your Name

-When he came out of the womb, Jacob was holding on to the heel of his older (by seconds) brother.
+When Jacob came out of the womb, he was holding on to the heel of his older (by seconds) brother.
 He

 was named Jacob , meaning "one who takes by the heel or supplants" (Genesis 25:26).
 Later, when Esau

 lost the dominion blessing from his father because of Jacob's deception, Esau said: Is he not rightly named

 Jacob, for he has supplanted me these two times?
 He took away my birthright, and behold, now he has

 taken away my blessing (Genesis 27:36).
 Thus, Jacob means "contender."
 Jacob is his natural name and

 refers to his natural seed.
 According to his history, Jacob lived up to his name, and so have some of his